 Lalor North Primary School and Thomastown East Primary School will work with the Victorian School Building Authority over coming weeks to ensure a smooth delivery of this major upgrade.
 These new buildings are built off-site and delivered to schools so teaching is not interrupted and on-site safety risks are reduced.

-This is part of the Labor Government’s $155 million program for asbestos removal and building replacement.
+This is part of the Andrews Government’s $155 million program for asbestos removal and building replacement.

 A state-wide audit of 1,712 government schools was conducted and 497 schools were found to contain high-risk asbestos, which was removed by March 2016.